outaagunga/documentation/online_job_search.md

 ### Step 0.4 — Ask AI for a Simple Starting Plan
 **Prompt:**
 > “Give me a simple 3-step beginner plan for getting started in [insert your focus area, e.g., ‘data entry’].
-Include free resources to practice and one job platform where I can apply.”
+Include free resources to practice and job platforms where I can apply.”

 **My 3-Step Starter Plan:**
 1. _______________________